ALP2023/tictactoe/Documents/Step8_ShortAnswer.md

 3. How would you explain Python's parameter-passing mechanism?
 Is it more similar to pass-by-value or pass-by-reference?
 Justify your answer.

-Python's parameter-passing mechanism is neither to pass-by-value nor pass-by-reference as it is in reality better describe as call-by-object-reference, because python calls immutable objects as pass-by-value (can’t be modified in situ), whereas mutable objects are similar to pass-by-reference (changes can be made within the function).
+Python's parameter-passing mechanism is neither pass-by-value nor pass-by-reference as it is in reality better describe as call-by-object-reference, because python calls immutable objects as pass-by-value (can’t be modified in situ), whereas mutable objects are similar to pass-by-reference (changes can be made within the function).

 Reference: https://net-informations.com/python/iq/arguments.htm